A Safe Space for

 Founded in 2018, The Sisters' Couch is a welcoming space dedicated to building community among Black women.
 Our mission is to break down the stigma surrounding mental health by facilitating shared learning through curated and intimate mental health events.

 We are committed to connecting Black women with licensed mental health professionals to ensure access to quality care and support.

-Increasing self-care among black women
+Increasing self-preservation among

-Educating African American women on mental illness
+Educating Black women on

 mental health professionals of color

 - Audre Lorde

 I'm Alandra Chuney Jackson, LMSW, and I bring over 10 years of experience as a therapist and mental health advocate to the “couch”.
 With a strong background in event curation and community building, I founded the Sisters’ Couch in 2018 with a clear mission — to create a safe space for Black women where they can share openly and feel validated.